(Note: this piece was delivered as a meditation at the Lord’s Supper for my church. I have chosen to leave the style and address unaltered.)

 And yet the Lord’s Supper is about waiting.
-Because according to Scripture, there is not simply one advent, but two.
-And that’s what the words “until he comes” remind us of.
+Because according to sacred Scripture, there is not simply one advent, but two.
+And that is what the words “until he comes” remind us of.

-It’s true that the gospel says “Joy to the world, the Lord is come.”
+Yes, the gospel says, “Joy to the world, the Lord is come.”
 But in a twist that would have mystified Simeon, the gospel also says “the Lord is come and gone.”
-He ascended into heaven, and heaven must receive him until the time of the restoration of all things (Acts 3:21), when he really will come to make his blessings flow far as the curse is found—in the fullest and final sense (Rom.
-8:19-23; Rev. 21:1-5).
+He ascended into heaven, and heaven must receive him until the time for restoring all things (Acts 3:21), when “he comes to make his blessings flow far as the curse is found”—in the full and final sense (Rom.
+8:19–23; Rev. 21:1–5).

 Even now, the Lord’s Supper is still about waiting.
-Waiting for his second advent.
+Only now we wait for his second advent.

 So as we eat this bread and drink this cup, let it be with a mood of expectation.
 This meal is but the dress rehearsal.
-For as surely as Christ has come and paid our dowry, and as surely as he has gone away to prepare a place for us, so surely he will come again and receive us unto himself (John 14:2-3).
-We will sit down together in the kingdom of God and eat the marriage supper of the Lamb, and there will be no more waiting.
+For as surely as Christ came and paid our dowry, and as surely as he has gone away to prepare a place for us, so surely he will come again and receive us to himself (John 14:2–3).
+We will sit down with our Husband in the kingdom of God, we will eat the marriage supper of the Lamb, and there will be no more waiting.

 Do you believe that?

-Then brothers and sisters, let us eat in hope.
-For Advent has not only come, but Advent is coming.
+Then brothers and sisters, let us eat this supper in hope.
+For not only has Advent come, Advent is coming.